WillieStevenson/temp/readme.md

 `docker-compose up` can be used to build and start the container (for the first time) `docker-compose down` can be used to stop the container

 If wanting to deploy the container instance as a daemon, `docker-compose up -d` can be used.
-However, since there is no default hosting ip specified in the docker-compose file, one would need to specify it before launching this command.
+However, since there is no default hosting IP specified in the docker-compose file, one would need to specify it before launching this command.

-If wanting to add aditional code to this project, this can also be achieved.
+If wanting to add additional code to this project, this can also be achieved.
 If you have already built the project once, `docker-compose up --build --force-recreate` can be used to rebuild the project and deploy in one command.